-- A. In the case of prearranged overtime, which involves twelve hours or more of notice, and where such overtime assignment occurs at a time other than immediately prior to or immediately following a full-time Employee's regular shift hours, the full-time Employee shall be paid a minimum of two hours at time and one-half, except in the case of meetings such pay shall be limited to a minimum of two hours. - B. If a full-time Employee works more than his/her normally scheduled hours in a workweek because of prearranged overtime, the Employee will be paid at a rate of time-and-a-half for overtime hours worked.
+- A. The Parties agree that prearranged overtime requires a minimum of 12 hours' notice, and that prearranged overtime occurs at a time other than immediately before or immediately after an Employee's regular shift.
+Prearranged overtime shall be paid at a minimum of 4 hours at time and ahalf of the Employee's base hourly rate.
+In the case of meetings, prearranged overtime shall be limited to 2 hours. - B. If an Employee works more than his/her normally scheduled hours in a workday, or more than 40 hours in a workweek because of prearranged overtime, the Employee will be paid at a rate of time-and-a-half for overtime hours worked.